 1. Iodine Is an Essential Element

 The thyroid creates hormones to regulate metabolism and cellular function.
-The two most important hormones triiodothyronine (T3) and thyroxine (T4) require iodine for formation.
+The two most important hormones, triiodothyronine (T3) and thyroxine (T4), require iodine for formation.
 Without iodine, the thyroid underproduces these hormones, leading to hypothyroidism and other metabolic disorders.

 2. Iodized Salt Is Not a Good Source of Iodine

 Most table salt has been iodized to eliminate iodine deficiency.
 Unfortunately, the process of manufacturing this salt can include adding artificial versions of iodine and other chemicals, making it anything but healthy.
 Plus, to make it white, most table salt is bleached.
 Dietary iodine can be found in better sources.
-As far as salt goes, I recommend going with Himalayan crystal salt.
+As far as salt goes, I recommend Himalayan crystal salt.

 3. Iodine Deficiency Remains a Concern

 Much of the world continues to experience iodine deficiency.
 While many developing countries lack adequate dietary iodine, people in western countries are increasingly at risk of iodine deficiency from diets based on processed foods.
 More and more food is grown in iodine-deficient soil, and processed food can introduce toxic compounds that disrupt the body's absorption of iodine.